Common module settings

 SyncLogqueue

 When this directive is set to TRUE and PersistLogqueue is enabled, the disk-based queue will be immediately synced after each new entry is added to the queue.
 This greatly reduces performance but makes the queue more reliable and crash-safe.
 This directive is only valid for processor and output module instances.
+If this boolean directive is not specified, it defaults to FALSE (immediate syncing is disabled).
 This directive can be used at the global level to affect all modules.

 UseCngCertificates